samanthashleyrose/Logo-Maker/README.md

 6. **Local Copy and Repository Management:** <br>You may keep a local copy of this cloned repository on your computer for convenient future use.
 Alternatively, you can remove the cloned repository from your computer and re-clone it as needed.

 Follow these steps to ensure a seamless and controlled process for generating, adjusting, and managing your SVG logos.
+See the demo video below on how to use the SVG Logo Generator.

 https://github.com/samanthashleyrose/SVG-Logo-Maker/assets/142939966/a07f5b17-ddf0-4503-b2ca-ec45fb8fc460

 ## Features

+Please review the demo video below on how to utilize the 'x,' 'y,' and 'font-size' tags.

 https://github.com/samanthashleyrose/SVG-Logo-Maker/assets/142939966/bec23585-f555-400a-ad0c-f67385631b10